karmaniverous/stan-core/.stan/system/stan.todo.md

 - System prompt — guardrails & diagnostics
   - 300‑LOC hard gate + decomposition pivot: never emit a patch that makes a file exceed 300 LOC; pivot to File Ops + multiple patches.
 When producing listings (diagnostics), if a file would exceed 300 LOC, decompose and list the new files instead of the monolith.
-  - Patch‑failure replies: always provide Full, post‑patch listings ONLY (no patches) for each affected file; when multiple envelopes are pasted, list the union of affected files; skip the Commit Message in diagnostics replies.
+  - Patch‑failure replies: always provide Full, post‑patch listings ONLY (no patches) for each affected file; when multiple envelopes are pasted, list the union of all referenced files; skip the Commit Message in diagnostics replies.
   - No mixing: never deliver a Patch and a Full Listing for the same file in the same turn; Response Format and validation text updated accordingly.

 - Lint & docs polish